-Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Indicators applicable to investments in ir vestee companies Social and employee matters Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 2.
-Rate of accidents 2023; 0.0 2024; 0.0 Rate of accidents in investee companies expressed as a weighted average 3.
+Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Indicators applicable to investments in inve estee companies Social and employee matters 1.
+Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 2.
+Rate of accidents 2023: 0.0 2024: 0.0 Rate of accidents in investee companies expressed as a weighted average 3.
 Number of days lost to injuries, accidents, fatalities or illness Number of workdays lost to injuries, accidents, fatalities or illness of investee companies expressed as a weighted average 4.
-Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour 5.
+Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labou 5.
 Lack of grievance/complaints handling mechanism related to employee matters Share of investments in investee companies without any grievance/complaints handling mechanism related to employee matter 6.
-Insufficient whistleblower protection Share of investments in entities without policies on the protection of whistleblowers 7.
-Incidents of discrimination Number of incidents of discrimination reported in investee companies expressed as a weighted average Number of incidents of discrimination leading to sanctions in investee companies expressed as a weighted average 8.
+7. Insufficient whistleblower protection Incidents of discrimination Share of investments in entities without policies on the protection of whistleblower 1.
+Number of incidents of discrimination reported in investee companies expressed as a weighted average 2.
+Number of incidents of discrimination leading to sanctions in investee companies expressed as a weighted average 8.
 Excessive CEO pay ratio Average ratio within investee companies of the annual total compensation for the highest compensated individual to the median annual total compensation for all employees (excluding the highest-compensated individual) Human Rights 9.
-Lack of a human rights policy Share of investments in entities without a human rights policy 10.
-Lack of due diligence Share of investments in entities without a due diligence process to identify, prevent mitigate and address adverse human rights impacts 11.
-Lack of processes and measures for preventing trafficking in human beings Share of investments in investee companies without policies against trafficking in human beings
+Lack of a human rights policy Share of investments in entities without a human rights policy Lack of due diligence Share of investments in entities without a due diligence process to identify, preven mitigate and address adverse human rights impacts 11.
+Share of investments in investee companies without policies against trafficking in human beings